Reinforcement Learning with Action-Triggered Observations: Additional Related Work

 \section{Additional Related Work}

-\paragraph{POMDPs and planning under partial observability.} Classical work on decision making with incomplete state information is captured by POMDPs; see the survey of \cite{kaelbling1998} and subsequent algorithmic advances such as point-based value iteration (PBVI) \cite{Pineau2003PointbasedVI} and heuristic search value iteration (HSVI) \cite{smith2012heuristicsearchvalueiteration}.
-Recent progress includes statistical and computational guarantees for learning and planning in partially observed settings \cite{cai2024}.
-Much of this line is theoretical and algorithmic, with empirical validations on standard POMDP benchmarks; deep implementations typically combine belief updates with function approximation, but the core guarantees are model-based and non-neural.
+\paragraph{POMDPs and planning under partial observability.} Classical work on decision making with incomplete state information is captured by POMDPs; see the survey of \cite{kaelbling1998} and subsequent algorithmic advances such as point-based value iteration (PBVI) \cite{Pineau2003PointbasedVI} and heuristic search value iteration (HSVI) \cite{smith2004hsvi}.
+Recent progress includes statistical and computational guarantees for learning and planning in partially observed settings \cite{cai2022}.